Links Page

 Department of Veterans Affairs

 http://www.patientsafety.gov/ is an example of how patient safety sites usually are set up.
-They have a list of 20 things you can do increase the chances of your own experience being safe.
+They have a list of 20 things you can do to increase the chances of your own experience being safe.
 They have tips and tools and a definition of patient safety that does not mention abuse or exploitation, only well-meaning errors.
 But once you are injured, how can you get diagnosed and treated and get someone to investigate the situation and get justice or discipline?
 Who do you turn to when you find your records have been altered or destroyed?
-Who do you contact when the hospital violates the law by refusing to identify who your caregivers were because they don't want anyone to know who the witnesses are?
-You'll find scant little to help with that from any organization anywhere.
+Who do you contact when the hospital violates the law by refusing to identify who your caregivers were because they don’t want anyone to know who the witnesses are?
+You’ll find scant little to help with that from any organization anywhere.
 If you are a newly injured patient preparing to shout about something, perhaps you should shout about that.

 The Institute for Healthcare Improvement (IHI.org)